Ritual of Evil

 Ritual of Evil is a 1970 American made-for-television drama horror film directed by Robert Day and starring Louis Jourdan.
-It was made as a sequel to Fear No Evil (1969), which also starred Louis Jourdan as Dr. Sorrell.
+It was made as a sequel to Fear No Evil (1969), which also starred Jourdan as Dr. Sorrell.

 Plot

-Psychiatrist Dr. David Sorrell (Jourdan) treats young heiress Loey Wiley (Belinda Montgomery), whose parents have died under mysterious circumstances.
-His investigation uncovers a cult, led by a powerful witch, Leila Barton (Diana Hyland).
+Psychiatrist Dr. David Sorrell treats young heiress Loey Wiley, whose parents have died under mysterious circumstances.
+His investigation uncovers a cult, led by a powerful witch, Leila Barton.
 Things grow complicated as Sorrell and the witch fall in love.